tsitle/ts_rtsp_server/docs/test_matrix.md

         As a result, SRTP connections will only be allowed to run for a limited time and will then be terminated by the server.
         This prevents vulnerability against cryptanalysis and ensures secure communication.

-Note 2) GStreamer's support for SRTP is somewhat broken.
+Note 2) *GStreamer's* support for SRTP is somewhat broken.
 Bug #1 results in inbound MIKEY messages that contain a wrong
-        Authentication Tag length, and bug #2 results in GStreamer being unable to handle MKIs in MIKEY messages.
+        Authentication Tag length, and bug #2 results in *GStreamer* being unable to handle MKIs in MIKEY messages.
         To enable SRTP with UDP transport when accessing a stream over RTSPS the URL query parameter `?srtp=1` must be used.

-Note 3) FFplay's (Lavf) support for SRTP is somewhat broken.
+Note 3) *FFplay's* (Lavf) support for SRTP is somewhat broken.
 It doesn't support MIKEY key management - only the legacy SDES key management.
         To enable SRTP the URL query parameter `?srtp=1` must be used.
-        Also, FFplay will always use TCP transport for RTP/RTCP when accessing a stream over RTSPS.
+        Also, *FFplay* will always use TCP transport for RTP/RTCP when accessing a stream over RTSPS.
         And lastly, there is a bug Lavf that results in SETUP requests for SRTP-enabled sub-streams that are actually
         requests for unencrypted RTP sub-streams even though Lavf will use SRTP.

-Note 4) OpenRTSP's support for SRTP is excellent.
+Note 4) *OpenRTSP's* support for SRTP is excellent.
         To enable SRTP with UDP transport when accessing a stream over RTSPS the URL query parameter `?srtp=1` must be used.

+Note 5) *GStreamer* seems to only support PCMA with default settings: mono with 8000 Hz

+Note 6) *FFplay* supports PCMA, but in my limited tests there seems to be an issue with the playback

+Note 7) *Win RTSP Player* and *Another RTSP* only support PCMA with default settings: mono with 8000 Hz

 RTSP Clients: